functionland/blog/photos-intro-dev-to/README.md

 for niche use cases such as
 [state management in a specific library](https://github.com/tannerlinsley/react-query-devtools).
 Doh!
 These don't need a server :) our dev machines **are** the server for these tools.
-Hmm... developers have their own servers, right.
+Hmm... developers have their own servers, right...

 What if users had their own **"Personal Server"** too?
 This model has worked for the likes of [Plex](https://www.plex.tv/), how about taking it one step further?
-Every house has a fridge for keeping food, would it make sense for it to also have a **"store of data"**?
-This is the main idea here, there's a niche who already have PCs at home (gamers, people still keeping their old PCs, etc.), we can write software that turns these PCs to a server for a household's data needs.
+Every house has a fridge for keeping food, would it make sense to also have a **"store of data"**?
+This is the main idea here, there's a niche who already have PCs at home (PC gamers, people still keeping their old PCs, etc.), we can write software that turns a PC to a server for a household's data needs.

-In reality, this is the leverage that the Big Tech holds us hostage over:
+In reality, the leverage that the Big Tech holds us hostage over is:

 ![HDD pile](./PileHDD.png "Pile of HDDs")